University of Wisconsin Emergency Medicine Residency

 Class of 2016 | Stanford, CA

-One of the 'Best Places to Live in America'
+The 'Best Place to Live in America'

 There is plenty of green space within the city and tons of lakefront since it sits on an isthmus, but it’s also within 50 miles of 21 state parks, forests and recreation areas.
 Madison is a friendly, easy-to-navigate city that’s full of things to do and see.
+Overall, Madison is a great and affordable place to live and work for both individuals and families.

 The Department of Emergency Medicine congratulates all emergency medicine residents and fellows on successfully completing their programs at UW this year.
 The department will recognize and celebrate their achievements during a virtual graduation ceremony.
 Read more...